MrSnix/TTL74181/README.md

 #### Building the jar

-TTL74181 requires Maven 3, JDK 11 and JavaFX 11.<br>
+TTL74181 requires Gradle 6.4.1, JDK 11 and JavaFX 11.<br>
 The generated JARs is compatible only with Java 11 and higher.

 Each platform requires different dependencies, so by default,
-**only the profile for your current OS platform is active**.
+**the target platform is Windows**.

-**In order to build a jar for a different platform**
+**In order to build a jar for a different platform**,
-you have to switch from one of those profiles using Maven:
+you have to rename the variable 'targetPlatform' inside build.gradle to one of the following values:
 - _win_
 - _mac_
 - _linux_